|Persecution Type:||Islamic oppression|

 |Leader:||King Mohammed VI|

-During the World Watch List 2019 reporting period, converts from Islam to Christianity have been detained and questioned by the security services about their possession of Bibles as well as their contacts with foreign Christians.
+Several converts from Islam to Christianity were detained and questioned by the security services about their possession of Bibles, as well as their contact with foreign Christians.

 Throughout sub-Saharan Africa, Christians are being held, feet to the flames, and told to deny Christ.
 Read More

 In their hearts, Fatima and Nadeen followers of Jesus in Morocco.
 However, after their families threatened their lives if they did not return to Islam, they are forced to live secret lives.
 Read More